-She is currently completing a BFA in Drawing & Painting from Laguna College of Art & Design in Painting and Drawing, which she has pursued for the purpose of learning the most current techniques in art education and improving her own artistic skills.
+She has recently completed a BFA in Drawing & Painting from Laguna College of Art & Design in Painting and Drawing, which she has pursued with the purpose of learning the most current techniques in art education and improving her own artistic skills.

 MISSION: Restore Art Education for Future Generations